-Landlines have to use phone numbers but cell phones don’t need to use them.
+Landlines have to use phone numbers but cell phones don’t need them.
 After all, they’re not physically connected to anything.
-I don’t know how the iPhones work (I’ve never had one) but Android phones won’t work without an e-mail address for backups.
+I don’t know how the iPhones work (I’ve never had one) but Android phones won’t work without e-mail addresses for backups.
 Well, maybe they will but I haven’t figured it out yet.

 The Philippines was far behind the United States when it only had landlines for phone communications.
 If a house had a phone, the owner was well off.
 Most Filipinos had to go to phone centers to make or receive phone calls.

 When cell phones (before smartphones) started becoming popular, things changed drastically.
-At one time, I called this place the texting capital of the world.
+At one time, I called the Philippines the texting capital of the world.
 Voice calls were expensive and unreliable.

-Even 10 years ago (2007), when I bought something or scheduled an appointment for something, the other party always wanted a cell phone number.
-They didn’t use land lines and they didn’t call land lines (mobile to landline and landline to mobile was more expensive).
+As early as 2007, when I bought something or scheduled an appointment for something, the other party always wanted a cell phone number.
+They didn’t use land lines, and they didn’t call land lines (mobile to landline and landline to mobile was more expensive).

-I have a landline in my house now because the DSL service requires me to have (and pay) for it.
-I never call anyone with it.
-People call me and it’s usually a wrong number.
-At other times, it’s PLDT trying to sell me a gadget or trying to get me to upgrade my DSL service (which isn’t going to happen).
+I had a landline in my house in the Philippines until June 2018 because the DSL service required me to have (and pay) for it.
+I never called anyone with it.
+People called me and it was usually a wrong number.
+At other times, it was PLDT trying to sell me a gadget or trying to get me to upgrade my DSL service (which wasn’t going to happen).

-Josie (my wife) and I talk to our grown children in the United States all the time.
-It doesn’t cost anything beyond what I pay for DSL.
-30 years ago, I was paying $20 USD to call the Philippines for about five minutes at a time.
-I would have saved a small fortune if I’d had access to even one Internet service - but that was before the Internet opened up for consumers.
+Josie (my wife) and I talked to our grown children in the United States all the time.
+It didn’t cost anything beyond what I paid for DSL.
+More than 30 years ago, I was paying $20 USD to call the Philippines for about five minutes at a time.
+I would have saved a small fortune if I’d had access to even one Internet service, but that was before the Internet opened up for consumers.